Intrinsic Step Jamming in Nanometer-Scale KPZ-like Rough Surfaces under Interface-Limited Crystal Growth and Retreat: Abstract

 \section{Abstract}

-We investigate an intrinsic step-jamming phenomenon at the nanometer scale on Kardar--Parisi--Zhang (KPZ)-like kinetically roughened crystal surfaces that arises during interface-limited steady crystal growth or retreat.
-Monte Carlo simulations using the Metropolis algorithm on a restricted solid-on-solid (RSOS) lattice model demonstrate that intrinsic step jamming persists on surfaces below 20 nm.
-In the present model, transport processes such as surface and volume diffusion are excluded, as are elastic interactions, step--step repulsion or attraction, and stoichiometric effects.
-We show that intrinsic step jamming arises from asymmetric fluctuations in atomic attachment and detachment driven by biased transition probabilities under the SOS restriction, leading to collective step congestion.
-Asymmetric fluctuations also determine whether adatom or hole clusters grow or recede.
-This mechanism bears close similarity to jamming phenomena in the asymmetric simple exclusion process (ASEP), including multi-lane variants.
-In contrast, symmetric thermal fluctuations generate adatom or hole clusters on terraces, thereby suppressing intrinsic step jamming.
-Possible routes to suppress intrinsic step jamming, including experimentally accessible strategies, are also discussed.
+We investigate intrinsic step jamming at the nanometer scale on Kardar--Parisi--Zhang (KPZ)-like, kinetically roughened two-dimensional crystal surfaces embedded in three-dimensional space, using Monte Carlo simulations of a restricted solid-on-solid (RSOS) model.
+In this model, transport processes such as surface and volume diffusion, elastic interactions, the Ehrlich--Schwoebel effect, and explicit step--step interactions are excluded.
+Intrinsic step jamming emerges under nonequilibrium driving as a consequence of asymmetric atomic attachment and detachment at step edges under the RSOS non-penetrability constraint, and persists on nanometer-scale surfaces, with step congestion becoming pronounced at characteristic length scales of approximately 1.6 nm for (111) stepped surfaces in the present model.
+This inhomogeneity is directly reflected in the terrace width histogram and corresponds to transient nanoscale traffic-jam-like clusters rather than conventional step bunching.
+The behavior is analogous to jamming in the asymmetric simple exclusion process (ASEP) at the phenomenological level, including multi-lane variants.
+Intrinsic step jamming governs surface morphology, producing bell- or cup-shaped surface undulations associated with positive or negative skewness in the surface-height-difference distribution.
+Strategies to suppress intrinsic step jamming are also discussed.